MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

     1. On the device, press the **Power** and **Volume Down** buttons at the same time and then release them.
 The device collects diagnostic logs and the hardware hash, and stores them in a set of .zip files.

-   1. For full details and an instructional video for how to preform this please read about [Offline Diagnostics](hololens-diagnostic-logs.md#offline-diagnostics).
+   1. For full details and an instructional video for how to perform this read about [Offline Diagnostics](hololens-diagnostic-logs.md#offline-diagnostics).

     1. Use a USB-C cable to connect the device to a computer.